 With due respect to lawyers, the playbook of successful startups in many heavily regulated industries would suggest otherwise.

 Startup success in any industry is driven by speed and innovation.
-Fintech is no expection.
+More so in fintech.

-Therefore, opportunities for innovation for nonbank fintechs lie more often than not in “regulatory gaps”.
+Therefore, opportunities for innovation for nonbank fintechs lie quite often in “regulatory gaps”.
 Now the scope of “regulatory gaps” varies from country to country, depending upon its local culture and so on, but it broadly includes regulatory arbitrage, legal ambiguity and areas on the fringe of the law.

 Regulatory gaps are not illegal.
-But very few dyed-in-the-wool lawyers would readily approve them as a core offering of a fintech.
+But very few dyed-in-the-wool lawyers would readily approve a fintech’s core offering based on regulatory gaps.
 By the time the lawyer comes around and changes their view, it may be too late.

 Should fintechs forever be into the “not illegal” stuff?